Estimated reading time: 4 minutes

-Well, when we’re presented with three options, we tend to choose the middle option (in terms of the aspect we’re evaluating at the time, such as price, quality, or both), and to avoid the two extremes.
+Apparently, we do so when we’re shopping too.
+When presented with three options, we tend to choose the middle option and avoid the two extremes.

 What is decoy pricing

-Decoy pricing is a type of e-commerce pricing strategy that aims to guide a potential customer towards a specific product by presenting bad choices as well.
+Decoy pricing is a strategy that aims to guide a potential customer towards a specific product by presenting an inferior choice.

-Basically, our brain eliminates the cheapest option regardless of whether it actually meets our needs or not.
-We evaluate it within a context and cannot focus on the price/performance of this particular option or the other.
+Basically, our brain eliminates the cheapest option regardless of whether it actually meets our needs or not, because it seems inferior to the rest.

-First of all, even though you don’t have a say in whether manufacturers produce decoy options or not, you decide how to display the products on your website.
-In other words, you can select products with similar use from different suppliers/manufacturers, and present them together in a manner that’ll create a decoy effect.
+Even though you don’t have a say in whether manufacturers produce decoy options or not, you decide how to display the products on your website.
+You can select products with similar use from different suppliers/manufacturers, present them together in a manner that’ll create a decoy effect.

 Moreover, you can also create several bundles that are priced differently, and make sure that the middle option is more attractive than the others.